carbon-language/carbon-lang/clang/docs/UsersManual.rst

       it is of the wrong dynamic type, or that its lifetime has not begun or has ended.
 Incompatible with ``-fno-rtti``.

+   You can turn off or modify checks for certain source files, functions or even variables by providing a special file:

+   -  ``-fsanitize-blacklist=/path/to/blacklist/file``: disable or modify
+      sanitizer checks for objects listed in the file.
+See :doc:`SanitizerSpecialCaseList` for file format description.
+   -  ``-fno-sanitize-blacklist``: don't use blacklist file, if it was specified earlier in the command line.

    Experimental features of AddressSanitizer (not ready for widespread use, require explicit ``-fsanitize=address``):